Voice of The Customer | Voix du Client

 Organized by Ray DYER, on the Zoom platform.

-From 6:30pm to 7pm, participants were able to network under the guidance of Mr. Ray Dyer and meet part of the ASQ Montreal leadership team.
+From 6.30pm to 7pm, participants were able to network under the guidance of Mr. Ray DYER, and meet part of the ASQ Montreal leadership team.
 ASQ offers 18 certifications for quality professionals and promotes its code of ethics.
 An opening survey revealed the status of attendees, the majority being ASQ members and from the Montreal region; the evening’s agenda was presented by Ray.

 Course of events: